 OK, this isn't concert fireworks footage, but it's one of the more remarkable things we've seen recently, so forgive us.
-Something went wrong at San Diego's 2012 4th of July fireworks show, and every one of their explosive went off (safely) in just 15 seconds, as 'We Will Rock You' played in the background.
+Something went wrong at San Diego's 2012 4th of July fireworks show, and every one of their explosive went off (safely) in just 15 seconds, as Queen's "We Will Rock You" played in the background.

 Boy, if there's one band you'd think wouldn't joke about things going wrong with a concert fireworks display, it'd be Metallica.
-After all, their frontman, James Hetfield, was severely burned in a 2002 onstage accident.
+After all, frontman James Hetfield was severely burned in a 1992 onstage accident.
 But here they are 10 years later simulating a mishap that results in a roadie getting "set on fire."
 Points for creativity, at the very least!

 Most bands save the best fireworks for the end of their shows, but since Pink Floyd veteran Roger Waters knows he's got a show-stopping wall collapse to close out the night, he goes hog-wild with curtains of white sparks right at the start of the set.

-Following in his hero's footsteps once more, Jersey boy Jon Bon Jovi outdid Bruce Springsteen's old Giants Stadium closing fireworks show (see No. 10 on our concert fireworks countdown) with an absolutely massive display at the replacement stadium seven months later.
+Following in his hero's footsteps once more, Jersey boys Bon Jovi outdid Bruce Springsteen's old Giants Stadium closing fireworks show (see No. 10 on our concert fireworks countdown) with an absolutely massive display at the replacement stadium seven months later.